Better Place Bradford

 Download this snapshot of the Better Place project, with background to the project, impact and learning (PDF).

-Better Place have put together these Top ten Tips in the hope that they may help other community groups to deliver their own community project.
+Better Place have put together these Ten Top Tips in the hope that they may help other community groups to deliver their own community project.

 In this webinar, the Better Start Bradford Innovation Hub, along with Better Start Bradford, explored evaluation findings from the Breastfeeding Support Project, HENRY, Forest School Play Project and Better Place